huggingface/huggingface_hub/docs/sagemaker/inference.md

 predictor.predict(data)
 ```

-After we run our request we can delete the endpoint again with.
+After we run our request, we can delete the endpoint again with.

 ```python
 # delete endpoint